elendil-src/GameOfLife-Java/README.md

 # GameOfLife-Java
-Conways Game Of Life implemented in Java using Java8 features where possible.
+Conway's Game Of Life implemented in Java using Java8 features where possible.